Verdict: 4.5 stars

 The filters and tools in the Edit window are split into four workspaces.
 This is a major departure from earlier versions of Luminar, where the workspaces were endlessly customisable.
 The filters have been consolidated too, and they are now found in specific workspaces.

-The four workspaces are Essentials, Creative, Portrait and Pro.
+The four workspaces in Luminar 4 are Essentials, Creative, Portrait and Pro.
 It’s not always obvious where you might expect to find the filter you need, but it won’t take you long to remember..